Exploring Information Seeking Agent Consolidation: Abstract

 \section{Abstract}

-Information-seeking agents have emerged as a powerful paradigm for solving knowledge-intensive tasks.
-Existing information-seeking agents are typically specialized for open web, documents, or local knowledge bases, which constrains scalability and cross-domain generalization.
-In this work, we investigate how to consolidate heterogeneous information-seeking agents into a single foundation agentic model.
-We study two complementary consolidation strategies: data-level consolidation, which jointly trains a unified model on a mixture of domain-specific datasets, and parameter-level consolidation, which merges independently trained agent models at the parameter level.
-Our analysis compares these approaches in terms of performance retention, cross-domain generalization, and interference across information-seeking behaviors.
-Our results show that data-level consolidation remains a strong and stable baseline, while parameter-level consolidation offers a promising, efficient alternative but suffers from interference and robustness challenges.
-We further identify key design factors for effective agent consolidation at the parameter level, including fine-grained merging granularity, awareness of task heterogeneity, and principled consensus strategy.
+Information-seeking agents have emerged as a powerful paradigm for knowledge-intensive tasks, yet today's systems remain specialized for the open web, documents, or local knowledge bases, hindering scalable and cross-domain deployment.
+We present the first systematic empirical study of consolidating these information-seeking agents into a single foundation agentic model.
+We compare two paradigms---\emph{data-level mixing}, which trains a unified model on a mixture of datasets, and \emph{parameter-level merging}, which merges independently trained experts in parameter space---across 3 training scenarios, evaluating \textbf{26} representative parameter-level methods on \textbf{10} benchmarks.
+To compare across heterogeneous benchmarks, we introduce a geometric Composite Score and an Imbalance Score that describe overall performance and task skew.
+Our analysis shows that (i) well-designed parameter-level merging attains parity with data mixing at a fraction of its training cost and is order-agnostic; (ii) parameter-level merging structurally preserves out-of-domain capabilities that data mixing universally forgets; and (iii) cross-scenario stability is strongly tied to consolidation quality.
+We distil our observations into a method-selection guide and design principles for next-generation merging operators.